tooyipjee/OllamaCode/README.md

 - Configuration system with global and user-specific settings
 - Compatible with all Ollama models
 - Safe mode for restricted bash command execution
+- Auto-save and auto-run capabilities for Python code

 ## 📋 Table of Contents